deniscarr/pands-problem-set/README.txt

 Question 9.
 Write a program that reads in a text file and outputs every second line.
 The program should take the filename from an argument on the command line.
 Import sys package to work with the program arguments - then open file.
 Similar to Question 6. - print every second line beginning by printing line 1 and resetting checker and repeat.

+Question 10.
+Write a program that displays a plot of the functions x, x2 and 2x in the range [0, 4].
+I didn't get to complete this question - but I indend on adding solution later.